goncalomonteiro-dev/pyqt-automation-tool/README.md

-# ⚙️ PyQt Automation Tool
+# ⚙️ Python Automation Tool (Tkinter)

-A desktop application built with **Python** and **PyQt** designed to automate common file and workflow tasks.
+A desktop application built with **Python and Tkinter** designed to automate common file-management and workflow tasks.
-This project aims to combine GUI development with automation techniques, creating a practical tool while expanding my skills in Python and software architecture.
+This project focuses on combining GUI development with automation logic, while improving my skills in Python, architecture and practical software design.

 ---

-## 🚀 Features (planned)
+## 🚀 Planned Features

 - 📁 Batch file renaming
 - 🔄 Folder sorting & organization
 - 🔧 File format conversions
 - 📦 Automated copy/move operations
 - 🧹 Cleanup utilities (duplicate removal, empty-folder detection)
-- 🎛️ Intuitive PyQt graphical interface
+- 🎛️ Simple and intuitive Tkinter interface

-*(Features will be added progressively as the project evolves.)*
+(Features will be added progressively as the project evolves.)

 ---

 ## 🎯 Objectives

-- Learn and apply **PyQt** for desktop UI development
+- Learn and apply Tkinter for desktop UI development
 - Develop clean and modular Python code
 - Practice automation logic used in real environments
 - Build a portfolio-ready project with meaningful functionality